Churn, CAC, & LTV Benchmarks for PropTech SaaS

 In this article, we’ll explore data-driven benchmarks, actionable strategies, and real-world examples to help PropTech SaaS companies improve retention, reduce costs, and maximize customer value.
 Let’s jump right in!

-PropTech SaaS Churn Rate Benchmarks
+PropTech SaaS Benchmarks: Churn Rate

 Industry-Wide SaaS Baselines

-The average churn rate for B2B SaaS companies stands at 3.5% monthly.
+When reviewing PropTech SaaS benchmarks, the average churn rate for B2B SaaS companies stands at 3.5% monthly.
 This breaks down into 2.6% voluntary churn (customer-initiated cancellations) and 0.8% involuntary churn (payment failures).

 PropTech-Specific Churn Considerations